Why is this important?

 Local government is one of the most important, and in some places the major, provider of aged and disability services in local communities.

-Home and Community Care (HACC) services provide vital supports to Aboriginal people and their families.
-HACC activities include assessment and care management, home care, property maintenance, personal care, meals, planned activity groups and respite services.
+Local Government Aged Care services provide vital supports to Aboriginal people and their families and often include activities such as assessment and care management, home care, property maintenance, personal care, meals, planned activity groups and respite services.

 What can your council do?

-- develop strategies that ensure HACC services are delivered in a culturally appropriate and responsive way
+- Develop strategies that ensure Aged Care services are delivered in a culturally appropriate and responsive way

 The 2012 Victorian Local Government Aboriginal Engagement and Reconciliation Survey found that less than a third of councils deliver Aboriginal-specific services aged care or programs.